The small quantum cohomology of a weighted projective space, a mirror D-module and their classical limits: -model

-\begin{remark} Iritani defines also a $A$-model $D$-module \cite[definition 2.2]{Ir} and his definition is very closed from ours (compare with remark \ref{BmodIrvsDM}).
+\begin{remark} Iritani defines also a $A$-model quantum differential system (which he calls a ``$A$-model $D$-module'' \cite[definition 2.2]{Ir}, the distinction between these two terminologies will become clear later, see remark \ref{BmodIrvsDM}) and his definition is very similar to ours.
 There are some mild differences: the first one is that Iritani considers the opposite of our Higgs field and, in order to identify $H^{A}$ with $\pi^{*}TM_{A}$, he uses $\phi_{i}\mapsto \partial_{i}$ whereas we use $\phi_{i}\mapsto -\partial_{i}$ (we choose the minus sign because usually the infinitesimal period map on the $B$-side is defined with a minus sign).
 The second one is that Iritani considers the matrix $R_{\infty}-\frac{n}{2}\id$ which has symmetric eigenvalues with respect to $0$ (in our case, the eigenvalues are symmetric with respect to $n/2$). $\blacklozenge$ \end{remark}